North

 the ferries over, then you will have to keep track of the time so

-catch the ferry for your return trip.
+your return trip.

 You will probably

-zoom lens if you want to get good shots.
-Again, you should not approach
+minimum a short telephoto zoom lens if you want to get good shots.

-the horses too closely.
-Just take your photos, keeping your distance,
+Again, you should not approach the horses too closely.
+Just take your

-or they will likely just leave and then you'll have to go looking
+photos, keeping your distance, or they could likely just leave and

-again.
-All the photos here were taken with the equivalent of about
+then you'll have to go looking again.
+All the photos here were taken

 |